Daft Punk: Media appearances

-In 2011, Coca-Cola distributed limited edition bottles designed by Daft Punk, called Daft Coke.
-They were only sold in France.
-A newer version of these themed bottles now exist as collectors items, some parts of the bottles such as the cap and Coke logo being plated in gold.
-Daft Punk, along with Courtney Love were photographed for the "Music Project" of fashion house Yves Saint Laurent.
-The duo appear in their new sequined suits custom made by Hedi Slimane, holding and playing their new instruments with bodies made of lucite.
-In 2013, Bandai Tamashii released a S.H.
-Figuarts (SHF) action figure for Daft Punk coinciding with the release of Random Access Memories in Japan.
-Following a series a teaser trailers, Daft Punk made a rare public appearance at the 2013 Monaco Grand Prix in May on behalf of the Lotus F1 Team, who supported the duo by racing in specially-branded cars emblazoned with the band's logo.
+In 2011, Coca-Cola distributed limited edition bottles designed by Daft Punk.
+Daft Punk and Courtney Love were photographed for the "Music Project" of the fashion house Yves Saint Laurent.
+They appeared in their new sequined suits custom-made by Hedi Slimane, holding and playing instruments with bodies made of lucite.
+In 2013, Bandai released Daft Punk action figures coinciding with the release of Random Access Memories in Japan.
+Daft Punk made a rare public appearance at the 2013 Monaco Grand Prix in May on behalf of the Lotus F1 Team, who raced in cars emblazoned with the Daft Punk logo.

 Footage of Daft Punk's 2006 performance at the Coachella Festival was featured in the documentary film Coachella: 20 Years in the Desert, released on YouTube in April 2020.
-Daft Punk were scheduled to appear on the August 6, 2013 episode of The Colbert Report to promote Random Access Memories.
-They were unable to do so because of contractual obligations regarding their later appearance at the 2013 MTV Video Music Awards.
-According to Stephen Colbert, Daft Punk were unaware of any exclusivity agreement and were halted by MTV executives the morning prior to the taping.
+Daft Punk were scheduled to appear on The Colbert Report to promote Random Access Memories in August 2013, but was cancelled due to contractual obligations regarding their appearance at the 2013 MTV Video Music Awards later that month.
+According to Stephen Colbert, Daft Punk were unaware of the agreement and were halted by MTV executives the morning prior to the taping.
 In 2015, Daft Punk appeared alongside several other musicians to announce their co-ownership of the music service Tidal at its relaunch.

 Eden, a 2014 French drama film, has as its protagonist a techno fan-turned-DJ-turned recovering addict.
 It features Daft Punk (portrayed by actors) during different stages of their careers.
-An hour-long documentary, Daft Punk Unchained, was televised on 24 June 2015 in France and on 9 February 2016 in the UK.
-Daft Punk's helmets can be worn by the player in the 2022 video games Pokémon Scarlet and Violet.
+Daft Punk also appear in Pharrell Williams's 2024 biographical film Piece by Piece.